Travel

 When is the best time to go on safari?

 The best time to go on safari depends on where you want to visit and what you want to see, with rainfall patterns having a big impact on wildlife sightings.
 Most people recommend going on safari during the dry season when the short vegetation makes it easier to spot wildlife and animals tend to gather around limited water sources.
-The sunny weather makes it ideal for being out game driving and walking while most roads are dry and easily accessible for vehicles.
+The sunny weather makes it ideal for game drives and walking while most roads are dry and easily accessible for vehicles.

 Each destination experiences distinct rainfall and weather patterns, so don’t hesitate to get in touch with our safari experts to check on the best time to visit your preferred safari region.